-• This is a special target that is only available when using a supported wide color gamut display.
-This target will switch the display into the sRGB Emulation mode which reduces the color gamut to approximate that of sRGB.

-• The Factory Preset white point is used on the following models: LCD2690WUXi, LCD3090WQXi and P221W.
+- This is a special target that will switch the display into the sRGB Emulation mode which reduces the color gamut to approximate that of sRGB. - The Factory Preset white point is used on the following models: LCD2690WUXi, LCD3090WQXi and P221W.
 It is not possible to adjust the white point of the sRGB Emulation mode on these models.
 The calibration will only adjust the Intensity and generate an ICC/ColorSync profile of the display on these models.
-The resulting Delta-E values may be higher than normal because the white point is not adjusted using the calibration sensor.

-• The range of Intensity values that the display can be calibrated to using the sRGB Emulation target is limited on the LCD2690WUXi.
-It may not be possible to achieve low Intensity values (below roughly 120-150 cd/m).

-• The P232W, P241W, P242W, LCD2690WUXi2 and all MultiSync PA series displays will adjust the white point as well as the Intensity.
+The resulting Delta-E values may be higher than normal because the white point is not adjusted using the calibration sensor. - On the LCD2690WUXi ,the range of Intensity values that the display can be calibrated to using the sRGB Emulation target is limited.
+It may not be possible to achieve low Intensity values (below roughly 120-150 cd/m2). - The P232W, P241W, P242W, LCD2690WUXi2, X841UHD, and all MultiSync PA series displays will adjust the white point as well as the Intensity. - See the "Features by Model" on page 57 for all model specific functionality.

-Note 3: When using the Broadcast Video target with MultiSync PA series displays
+Note 3: When using the Broadcast Video target with P232W, P241W, P242W, LCD2690WUXi2, X841UHD, and all MultiSync PA series displays

-- This target preset uses the SMPTE-C color gamut primaries typically used for NTSC video. - For applications using HDTV, the color gamut can be modified to use the sRGB preset color gamut which is the same as ITU-R BT.709.

-• For applications using PAL or SECAM, the color gamut can be modified to use the EBU/ITU (PAL/ SECAM) preset color gamut.
+- This target preset uses the SMPTE-C color gamut primaries typically used for NTSC video. - For applications using HDTV, the color gamut can be modified to use the sRGB preset color gamut which is the same as ITU-R BT.709. - For applications using PAL or SECAM, the color gamut can be modified to use the EBU/ITU (PAL/SECAM) preset color gamut.